This rhubarb custard pie is super easy to make. The hardest part is cutting the rhubarb. Delicious custard sauce is quickly made in the blender.

 That way, we can just add the frozen rhubarb to whatever recipe we are making.
 This recipe and many other rhubarb recipes are very forgiving.
 I have used both fresh and frozen rhubarb with no problem.
 No need to thaw before use either.

 This is a great way to use frozen rhubarb.
 Bake in the oven an extra 10 minutes because the center needs a little more time. it will puff up beautifully.
-Eat with a little ice cream.
+Enjoy with a little ice cream.

 As you can see from the first photo, this pie was made in a decorative pie plate.
 You can find the one I used here in my store.